Tool notes

 Profiling questions are not credits – they are used for calculations that feed into credits.
 For example, the Energy category includes a number of profiling questions that are used to determine if the project has met a number of credits below (including GHG emissions, electricity use, hot water energy consumption etc).

-You can 'scope out' questions or credits that do not apply to your development.
+You can 'scope out' questions or credits that do not apply to their your development.

 This is an optional field that can be utilised for any credit.
-The notes added here will appear in the final report.
+The annotate field can be used to add any additional information or notes.
+These will appear in the final report.

-The overall BESS score is shown as a percentage, representing a percentage improvement over a benchmark project.
-The benchmark project is created from the project information that you input into BESS, and is based on minimum National Construction Code and Minimum Energy Performance Standards.
+The overall BESS score is shown as a percentage figure.
+This figure represents a percentage improvement over a benchmark project.
+The benchmark project is created from the project information inputted into BESS by the user, and is based on minimum National Construction Code and Minimum Energy Performance Standards.

-In addition to the overall scoring, four BESS categories have mandatory pass scores:
+In addition to the overall scoring, there are four mandatory categories with minimum pass rates:

-The mandatory category scores were developed with consideration to existing industry based standards.
-They are intended to demonstrate best practice and complement the current ESD Local Policies and the SDAPP Fact Sheets.
-The rationale behind this is to maintain flexibility within the tool while also driving users toward an improved outcome in these traditionally ‘core’ sustainability categories.
+The minimum scores in the mandatory categories were developed with careful consideration to existing industry based standards.
+These minimum scores are intended to demonstrate best practice and complement the current ESD Policy Amendment and the SDAPP Fact Sheets.
+The rationale behind this is to maintain the flexibility within the tool while also driving users toward an improved outcome in these traditionally ‘core’ sustainability categories.
 Also, the other categories (Transport, Waste, Urban Ecology & Management) within the tool have a limited number of credits available, and are more likely to contain credits that are not universally applicable.

-For mixed-use developments, BESS applies an area weighting to determine the relative contribution of each building class to the credit or category score.
+For mixed-use developments, BESS applies an area weighting to determine the relative contribution of each building class to the overall project score.

 In the current version of BESS, the category weightings are as follows: